okta/okta.github.io/_source/_use_cases/isv/embedded-occ.md

 If the administrator wants to use an existing Okta tenant, you should prompt for the following in order to instantiate your application with the given Okta tenant:

   1. **Okta tenant URL**: (e.g.  _{youOktaDomain}.com_ ) Best practice, as stated before, is to support both *.okta.com and *.oktapreview.com
-  1. **Okta API token**: This is the API token obtained from the Okta user interface for API access.
+  1. **Okta API token**: This is the API token obtained from the administrator UI for API access.
 The API token carries the privileges of the administrator user used to fetch the token.
 If the token does not have sufficient privilege, the API call returns an error.

 ## Tenant Creation API (org api)